softwarefactory-project/sf-operator/doc/adr/0001-operator-config.md

 - the components' configurations

 We mean by *components' configurations* any configuration needed by a component that is rational in term of definition schema complexity and size.

-Furthermore any configuration that is automatically generated from the config repository must not appear in the custom resources definition.
+Configuration that is automatically generated from the config repository might be applied to the deployment by updating the CR instance or by updating specific resources like a configMaps.

-The SoftwareFactory Custom Resources is applied via kubectl to deploy an instance of the sf-operator.
+The SoftwareFactory Custom Resource is applied via kubectl to deploy an instance of the sf-operator.
 At deployment the applied resources defintion is *dumped* in the **config** repository.

 The **config** git repository and its workflow is the entry point to change the configuration of a sf-operator deployment.
-The repository is hosted on a review capable code hosting service (like the included Gerrit component) and stores any configuration not available through the **Custom Resources schema**.
+The repository is hosted on a review capable code hosting service (like the included Gerrit component) and stores the deployment configuration.

 For instance:

-- the dump of the sf-operator resources (as applied via kubectl)
+- the dump of the sf-operator CR (as applied via kubectl)
 - the SF resources definition (projects, Gerrit repositories, ...)
 - the Zuul tenants as flat files (outside the SF resources)
 - the Gerrit replication definition